The Hidden Cost of Running Test Suites Outside Your Cluster

 The behavioral impact is real.
 When tests are fast, developers run them more often.
 When developers run tests more often, they catch problems earlier.
 When they catch problems earlier, the fixes are smaller.
 This is the shift-left argument, but from the infrastructure side rather than the process side.

-Test results are scattered across tools
+5. Test results are scattered across tools

 When tests run in CI, results live in CI.
 Jenkins has its test reports.
 GitHub Actions has its logs.
 CircleCI has its artifacts.
-If you're running different types of tests in different pipelines (unit tests in one, integration tests in another, load tests in a third), the results are spread across multiple systems with no unified view.
+If you are running different types of tests in different pipelines (unit tests in one, integration tests in another, load tests in a third), the results are spread across multiple systems with no unified view.

-This fragmentation makes it hard to answer basic questions: What's our overall test pass rate?
+This fragmentation makes it hard to answer basic questions: What is our overall test pass rate?
 Which tests are the slowest?
 Which tests fail most often?
 Are we getting better or worse over time?
 Answering these questions requires either manually aggregating data from multiple sources or building custom integrations to pull it together.

 The problem compounds when tests run across multiple clusters or environments.
 A team managing staging, pre-production, and production clusters might run different test suites against each.
 Without a centralized view, nobody has a complete picture of test health across the organization.